 This dwarf plant is great for container and landscape gardening.

 This plant will eventually have a bushy look because the petioles grow at different times from different locations.
-Once it reaches maturity, it produces more leaves than any of the parent plant.
+Once it reaches maturity, it produces more leaves than any parent plant.

 Parents Plants of Alocasia Tiny Dancer

 Alocasia Odora – this plant is native to Asia and has other names like Night Scented Lily.
 It produces paddle-shaped leaves that point upwards.
 It also blooms in spring and summer.
-The flowers are pale peach in color.
+The flowers are pale peach.
 They have a very strong fragrance at night.
 This variety can grow 4-8 ft.
 (1.2 -2.4 m) high.

 Rhizome Rot